qd452/Algorithm4/README.md

 And the recommended way to run TestToolBox is [WinPython](https://winpython.github.io/).
 Currently recommended Python version would be **3.3**.

 ### What's included
-Within the download you'll find the following directories and files
+Within the download you'll find the following directories and files.
+To get the tree structure, in window `CMD`, type `tree \f`.

 ```
 src/